Charging your electric car at home

 Charging your electric car at home or workplace is readily feasible.

-Most such vehicles have a charging unit inbuilt.
+Most electric vehicles have a charging unit inbuilt.
 Check with the vehicle maker for charging options available.
 This article about charging your electric car at home gives some indication of how many kilometres you can drive.

 Typical electric vehicles have some form of inbuilt charger.
 You can plug into a 15 amp outlet socket.
 You save money, however, via an economy tariff for off peak charging overnight.
 To be on that tariff, however, you must have a dedicated EV charging point: a standard power point isn’t permitted.
 This is because that’s otherwise a cheap source for other purposes!